wwuccdc/beginner_tutorials/Routers.md

 * One or more workstation subnetworks
 * One or more server subnetworks

+__//Insert diagram of Network Layout__

 Remote threats to both the workstations and the servers exist but they will need to be protected in different ways on the network.
 ##Cisco Hardware
 If the competition has specific networking hardware it will very likely be Cisco.
 Cisco creates both the hardware and the software for their lines of routers, switches, and firewalls.
 ###Connecting to Cisco Hardware
-Your first connection to a piece of cisco hardware will almost always be done through a rollover cable connected to the ciscos console port and to your computers serial port.
+Your first connection to a piece of cisco hardware will almost always be done through a rollover cable connected to the cisco's console port and to your computers serial port.
 You will need to use a terminal emulator that can talk over the serial port.
-Putty and HyperTerminal are both windows programs that will do this.
-On linux minicom is a good choice.
+[Putty](http://www.putty.org/) and ~~HyperTerminal~~  __HyperTerminal is no longer part of windows and should not be recommended__ WinRS are both windows programs that will do this.
+On linux, [minicom](http://en.wikipedia.org/wiki/Minicom) is a good choice.
 Whatever program you choose some configuration may be nessecary:
 ~~~
     bps (baud)  : 9600
     Data Bits   : 8